Tyson Foerster Game Preview: Flyers vs. Islanders

-Tyson Foerster will be in action when the Philadelphia Flyers and New York Islanders play at 7:30 PM ET on Wednesday, November 22, 2023.
-Looking to wager on Foerster's props?
-Here is some information to help you.
+Tyson Foerster and the Philadelphia Flyers will play the New York Islanders at 7:30 PM ET on Saturday, November 25, 2023.
+Looking to bet on Foerster's props?
+Here is some information to assist you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.